RobTillaart/ADG2128_RT/README.md

 The device has a reset line that can be "pulsed LOW" which will reset all registers and switches to OFF state.

-The library is based on datasheet Rev. E, www.analog.com
+The library is based on datasheet Rev. E,

 - https://www.analog.com/media/en/technical-documentation/data-sheets/ADG2128.pdf

 Feedback as always is welcome.

+### Breaking change 0.2.0

+Swapped columns and rows to match figure 1 of the datasheet.
+(See #2).

 ### Compatibles